“We’re all different, but there’s something kind of fantastic about that, isn’t there?”

-In years 7-9, we provide a full curriculum, using strategies appropriate for the students.
-All subject areas are reviewed and taught, taking into account the ability and interests of the students.
+In years 7-9, we provide a full curriculum, using strategies appropriate for the students with a high degree of personalisation.

 Subject provision within the department includes: maths, English, science, computing, philosophy and ethics, PE, design technology, geography, history, Learning for Life, Food

-In years 10 and 11 we provide the opportunity for students to follow external accreditation courses in Maths, English, Science and ICT.
+In years 10 and 11 we provide the opportunity for students to follow external accreditation courses in maths, English, science and ICT.
 Some students follow a range of GCSE courses and options and where students cannot access these, we provide a set of option subjects within Learning Support.
-This year these are The John Muir award, BTEC Level 1 Home Cooking Skills, ASDAN Life Skills Challenge and a creative arts course.
+This year these are The John Muir award, BTEC Level 1 Home Cooking Skills, ASDAN Life Skills Challenge and Bronze Arts Award.

 Enrichment is a key factor in all that we do.

 The aim of the Student Support Centre is to support progress, provide short or long-term interventions, improve attendance and reduce exclusions by providing a safe and secure working environment for students who are experiencing social, emotional, behavioural or mental health difficulties, enabling them to develop the skills, attitude or capacity for effective learning.